mikro-orm/nestjs/README.md

 }
 ```

-You can use `@InjectMikroORMs` decorator to get all registered MikroORMs:
+You can use the `@InjectMikroORMs` decorator to get all registered MikroORM instances:

 ```typescript
 @Injectable()